Why Breathing Is The Most Important Thing You'll Ever Do

 – J.R.R Tolkien

-How does PMPT Coach Breathing?
+How Do I Coach Breathing?

 This specific intention of breathing through your belly instead of forcing air into your chest works in many ways: